mehcode/linter-ui-plus/README.md

 # Linter-UI-Plus
 > An experiment into an enhanced UI for the Atom Linter package.

 #### This is an _alpha_ release.
 Not all features are available (yet) that are in `linter-ui-default` and those that are present are subject to change.
-Feel free to open issues for any missing features as they may be missing for a reason.
+Please open issues with any feedback you have.

 ## Panel